AnnaMarieHo/transaction-management/README.md

 Ideally the features above should be implemented and finished, but these general task often turn into smaller tasks.
 Below is a record of problems, bugs, and optimizations, as well as the subtasks that result from these isues.

 - [ ] OPTIMIZE OPTIMIZE OPTIMIZE.
 I've now learned what and what not to use Redux for...
-Removed UI state handling from addressSlice to stop unecessary re-renderings.
-This reduced ~15% latency during performance evaluation when running the application with a 6x CPU slowdown.
+Removed UI state handling from addressSlice and receiptSlices to stop unecessary re-renderings.
+This reduced ~25% latency during performance evaluation when running the application with a 6x CPU slowdown.
     - Before when you clicking a card, Redux activeId changed and notified ALL 20+ AddressCard subscribers.
 ALL cards re-ran hooks and re-rendered
     - THe current latency reduction came from re-introducing activeId state management in App.jsx component to track selected addresses.
 Now only an active card re-renders and the previouly active card re-renders.
 Other ccards are skipped by React.memo
+    - Additionally I had a lot of poor architectural decisions to accommodate UI state.
+This was just... rough to say the least.
+Dashboard is currently disabled and I will plan to hit appropriate endpoints that fetch a selected user's data.
+    - THe AddressCard has been flattened as best as it can currently

 - [x] (Pretty much done) - API should take care of transaction stats:
     - [x]  Moved receiptUtils logic over to a designated service